-Residential designers in the Horizon West Town Center are also directed to meet the design standards listed in the Horizon West Village Code.
+Residential designers in the Town Center District of Horizon West are directed to meet and use both the design standards listed in the Horizon West Town Center Code as well as the Horizon West Village Code.

-The purpose of this guide is to provide a visual quick reference to some of the key elements of the Code, and to provide other guidelines and best practices that support Orange County's overarching goal of promoting more compact and complete communities.
+The purpose of this guide is to provide a visual quick reference to some of the key elements of the Code, and to provide other guidelines and best practices that support Orange County's overarching goal of promoting more compact, complete and sustainable communities.